marconotaro/obogaf-parser/docs/install.rst

   This is the recommended way of installing for normal users.

-This is the recommended way to install ``obogaf::parser`` because it will enables you to switch software versions easily.
-And in addition Perl with all needed dependencies will be installed.
+This is the recommended way to install ``obogaf::parser`` because it will enables you to switch software versions easily and in addition Perl with all needed dependencies will be installed.

 First, you have to install the Miniconda Python3 distribution.
 See `here <https://conda.io/docs/install/quick.html>`_ for installation instructions.
 Make sure to ...